 See the University’s page on English language requirements for further details on the IELTS or comparable exams.

-My previous results do not quite reach the entry requirements.
-Does this matter?
+Does it matter if my previous results do not reach the entry requirements?

 Yes, it does.
 The University insists that PhD applicants should hold UK 2:1 honours (undergraduate) degree with a mark of at least 65% in a relevant subject, and typically a specialist Masters degree with a high level of attainment (at least 67% in both coursework and dissertation), or their international equivalents.
 For North American applicants, the equivalent Masters degree of 67% is a GPA of 3.70.
 If your marks fall a little below this level please consider applying for the Masters programme.